NoorFatimaAfzal/Accord/README.md

 - Real-time messaging functionality for group discussions in channels.
 - Direct messaging for private one-on-one conversations.
 - Notifications for Queries will be sent to scholar.
+- Notification for Queries' answers will be sent to student.

 **Channel Management**

-- Creation, joining, and leaving of channels.
+- Creation of Channels on different topics.
 - Categorization of channels based on Religious topics or modules.
 - Ability to search relevant channels.